Polanco homers among 3 hits, Pittsburgh beats Minnesota 6-2

-MINNEAPOLIS (AP) — Gregory Polanco homered and had three hits, Clay Holmes and the bullpen held down the scuffling Twins and the Pittsburgh Pirates completed successful trip by beating Minnesota 6-2 Sunday.
+MINNEAPOLIS (AP) — Gregory Polanco homered and had three hits, Clay Holmes and the bullpen held down the scuffling Twins and the Pittsburgh Pirates completed a successful trip by beating Minnesota 6-2 Sunday.

+“It’s a testament to the way we play, testament to how we have to play,” manager Derek Shelton said.
+“We have to play fundamental baseball.
+We have to do little things.”

-Starter Wil Crow, activated before the game, allowed one run and four hits but needed 81 pitches to get through four innings.
+Starter Wil Crowe, activated before the game, allowed one run and four hits but needed 81 pitches to get through four innings.

 Holmes (1-0) pitched 1 1/3 hitless innings for his first win since July 2, 2019, against the Chicago Cubs.
 Sam Howard got two outs, Chris Stratton allowed Nelson Cruz’s seventh homer in a three-hit eighth and David Bednar struck out two in a perfect ninth.